jofpin/hubpi/README.md

 Simple and awesome cms for front-end!

-For Front -end 's made ​​with pure Front -end
+For Front-end 's made with pure Front-end

 ## Download